4rterius/cgtfs/docs/doxygen/static/mainpage.md

 A thin and fast low-level library which reads GTFS static feeds.
 This library provides a readable and intuitive C interface for parsing data provided in the Google's [General Transit Feed Specification](https://developers.google.com/transit/gtfs/) format.

-## Examples

-Some example source code is located in the `examples/` folder of the library's source code.
-Digging into the `tests/` folder might as well be useful.

-### Reading a feed into memory

-*Note: usage shown in this example is not recommended for parsing a real feed, as it __will__ take __a lot of__ memory for any substantially big amounts of data.*

-@include example_0.c

-### An entity file reading

-Read all bus stops and print out their information

-@include example_1.c

-### Database-backed querying

-Store a gtfs folder as a database and query it for first 10 stop time records with arrival time within the next 10 minutes.

-@include example_2.c

 ## Build process and dependencies

 ### Dependencies